I help people tell stories, and sometimes I tell them myself.

 If you want a more fancy-sounding version, here’s something for you:

 Bobbie Johnson is an award-winning editor, journalist, and media maker based in San Francisco, California.
-He is currently a senior editor at MIT Technology Review and the principal of Super Hyper, an editorial studio that specializes in writing workshops and high-end publishing strategy.
+Until the end of 2021 he was a senior editor at MIT Technology Review and the principal of Super Hyper, an editorial studio that specializes in writing workshops and high-end publishing strategy.
+Today he is hard at work on a new venture.

 He was a co-founder of Matter, an online publisher specializing in longform science and technology journalism that won a National Magazine Award for reporting, the AAAS Kavli prize, the Association of British Science Writers award for investigative journalism (twice) and numerous other gongs before its clock sadly ran out.